 Train is not the most popular way to travel in Thailand these days but it sure is cheap.
 Trains do not connect all cities except the major ones.
 But if you want to take an overnight train to Surat Thani or Chiang Mai, it’s a great way to enjoy the Thai landscape along with a great local experience.
 Book train tickets here.

 Apart from these, there are frequent minibuses available on the short route.
-These also go to places like national parks where buses cannot access.
+These also go to places like national parks that buses cannot access.
 They connect the most remote of villages and are very convenient for airport transfers and group travel

 A great way to travel inside Thailand independently is by renting a car and driving yourself if you are comfortable driving on south-east Asian roads.
 This gives you a lot of flexibility to stay at places as long as you want and wander to remote corners to enjoy the Thai countryside.
 Cars on rent are widely available in most Thai cities.
 If you wish to book online you can head over to discovercars.com

 Ferries are the backbone that supports all local and tourist activities in the southern region of Thailand.
-Ferries from the major ports on the mainland to all the popular islands are frequent and well serviced.
+Ferries from the major ports on the mainland to all the popular islands are frequent and well-serviced.
 Although, if possible buy the ticket beforehand during the peak seasons to avoid uncertainties.
 Ferries are subject to cancellation if the weather conditions get inadequate.
 You can book ferry tickets here

 Thailand Travel Itinerary Summary